Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Tri-HE Construction

+\paragraph{Image Collection.} The construction of Tri-HE begins with images from the GQA dataset~\citep{hudson2018gqa}, as the scene graph annotations provided by GQA naturally fit our triplet-level hallucination evaluation formulation.
+Nevertheless, some scene graphs in GQA contain incomplete object relationships, omitting information necessary for accurate question answering.
+To mitigate this issue, we initially filter the GQA images, retaining only those whose scene graphs contain at least five object relations (edges between nodes).
+Subsequently, we select 300 images from the filtered images according to the following criteria: \begin{enumerate} \item Each image must contain more than two related objects. \item Each image must be sufficiently clear to discern all visual details. \end{enumerate} This procedure ensures a set of high-quality images suitable for subsequent dataset construction.

+\paragraph{VQA Question Generation} Next, since the VQA questions in the GQA dataset have already been extensively used during the pre-training of current LVLMs, we instead employ GPT-4V~\footnote{We use the ``gpt-4-vision-preview'' model here, the same as in~\sref{sc: main}.} to generate novel question-answer pairs for each image to avoid data contamination.
+To effectively examine both object and relation hallucinations in LVLM responses, we aim to generate questions that necessitate commonsense reasoning grounded on the provided images.
+Specifically, for every image, GPT-4V is prompted to generate 10 questions along with their answers~\footnote{Check~\sref{sc: GPT-4vgenq} for the prompt used here.}, each requiring image-based commonsense reasoning to be answered.
+Furthermore, we ask GPT-4V to produce relation triplets describing the reasoning processes of answering the questions.
+These additional triplets can subsequently be used to enrich the original image scene graphs.

+\paragraph{VQA Question Verification} Following the initial generation of VQA questions, three annotators manually examine all generated questions, answers, and triplets based on the following criteria: \begin{enumerate} \item Each question must be valid and answerable using commonsense reasoning based on the input image. \item Each answer must appropriately address the question using commonsense reasoning. \item Each triplet must accurately describe the corresponding answer and must only contain objects visible within the image. \end{enumerate} Questions or answers failing to meet these conditions are discarded, while invalid triplets are excluded from the respective scene graphs.
+To validate the annotation consistency, the annotators jointly annotate 100 common question-answer pairs, achieving a Krippendorff’s alpha~\citep{krippendorff2011computing} of 0.62, demonstrating substantial inter-annotator agreement and guaranteeing the consistency of Tri-HE annotations.

 \paragraph{Statistics.} The overall statistics for Tri-HE are summarized in~\tref{tab:dataset}.
 As described in~\fref{fig:visualization}, each image in Tri-HE is linked to a scene graph and a set of question-answer pairs that require reasoning, accompanied by ground truth triplet annotations.
 Note that since the quality of each question in Tri-HE is manually verified, expanding its size requires significant resources and poses challenges.
-Nonetheless, the number of images and questions in Tri-HE is comparable to existing LVLM hallucination evaluation benchmarks such as~\cite{zhao2023beyond} and \cite{guan2024hallusionbench}.
-Furthermore, as demonstrated in~\sref{sec:experiments}, Tri-HE is able to produce reliable hallucination evaluation results.
+Nonetheless, the number of images and questions in Tri-HE is comparable to existing LVLM hallucination evaluation benchmarks such as~\citet{zhao2023beyond} and \citet{guan2024hallusionbench}.
+Furthermore, as demonstrated in~\tref{pearson}, Tri-HE has been sufficient to provide reliable hallucination evaluation results, largely thanks to the high-quality annotation procedure described above.